What's new in Microsoft Defender for Endpoint on Android

 Optional Permissions and Disable Web Protection

 Microsoft Defender for Endpoint on Android enables Optional Permissions in the onboarding flow.
 Currently the permissions required by Defender for Endpoint are mandatory in the onboarding flow.
-With this feature, admin can deploy Defender for Endpoint on devices without enforcing the mandatory VPN and Accessibility permissions during onboarding.
+With this feature, administrators can deploy Defender for Endpoint on devices without enforcing the mandatory VPN and Accessibility permissions during onboarding.
 End Users can onboard the app without the mandatory permissions and can later review these permissions.
 This feature is currently present only for unenrolled devices (MAM).
 For more information, see optional permissions.

 Microsoft Defender on Android enterprise BYOD personal profile

-Microsoft Defender for Endpoint is now supported on Android Enterprise personal profile (BYOD only) with all the key features including malware scanning, protection from phishing links, network protection and vulnerability management.
+Microsoft Defender for Endpoint is now supported on Android Enterprise personal profile (BYOD only) with all the key features including malware scanning, protection from phishing links, network protection, and vulnerability management.
 This support is coupled with privacy controls to ensure user privacy on personal profile.
 For more information, read the announcement and the deployment guide.

 Microsoft Defender on Android app updates